Lower Manhattan

-Lower Manhattan includes the area delineated to the north by 14th Street, to the west by the Hudson River, to the east by East River, and to the south by New York Harbor.
-The Lower Manhattan business district, known as the Financial District or Wall Street, is a world-leading global center for commerce, housing Wall Street, the New York Stock Exchange, the Federal Reserve Bank of New York, and other major financial institutions.
-Lower Manhattan has some of New York City's most iconic buildings, including One World Trade Center, the tallest skyscraper in the United States, and the Western Hemisphere.
+Despite various definitions of Lower Manhattan, they generally include all of Manhattan Island south of 14th Street, with the Bowling Green and the Battery near the southern end.
+Anchored by Wall Street and the Financial District in Lower Manhattan, New York City is the leading global center for finance and fintech.
+The Financial District houses the New York Stock Exchange, the Federal Reserve Bank of New York, and other major financial institutions.
+A center of culture and tourism, Lower Manhattan is home to many of New York City's most iconic structures, including New York City Hall, the Woolworth Building, the Stonewall Inn, the Bull of Wall Street, and One World Trade Center, the tallest skyscraper in the Western Hemisphere.